thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-netlify-edge.md

 - [Node.js installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your development machine
 - An [Electricity Maps API key](https://www.electricitymaps.com/free-tier-api)

-You should also be aware of the limits and pricing of Netlify Edge Functions, available on the [Cloudflare website](https://developers.cloudflare.com/workers/platform/).
+You should also be aware of the limits and pricing of Netlify Edge Functions, available on the [Netlify website](https://www.netlify.com/platform/core/functions/).

 <aside class="alert alert-info text-base-content">
     <p>